bparanj/crystal/programming/iac/docs/experiments/redis-playbook.md

 ### Alternative Approach: Using Roles

-If your playbooks are closely related and you're looking to organize shared tasks, you might consider restructuring your playbooks into roles and then including those roles within a single playbook.
+If your playbooks are closely related and you're looking to organize shared tasks, you might consider restructuring your playbooks into roles and then  those roles within a single playbook.
 For example, each of your current playbooks (`packages.yml`, `fail2ban.yml`, etc.) could be converted into a role, and you could have a master playbook that includes these roles:

 ```yaml
 ---